Skip to main content

 Typical pattern: project-level URL constants for dual-runtime recipes

-Dual-runtime recipes (frontend SPA + backend API on the same platform) use project-level URL constants as the single source of truth for cross-service URLs.
-The constants are derived from ${zeropsSubdomainHost} (a platform-generated project-scope env var present from project creation) and the services' known hostnames:
+Dual-runtime recipes (frontend SPA + backend API) use project-level URL constants as the single source of truth for cross-service URLs, derived from ${zeropsSubdomainHost} (a platform-generated project-scope var present from project creation):

 project: